symbol/symbol-docs/source/concepts/account-restriction.rst

     :widths: 20 30 50
     :delim: ;

-    0x4150; :ref:`AccountAddressRestrictionTransaction <account-address-restriction-transaction>`; Allow or block incoming and outgoing transactions for a given a set of addresses.
+    0x4150; :ref:`accountaddressrestrictiontransaction`; Allow or block incoming and outgoing transactions for a given a set of addresses.
-    0x4250; :ref:`AccountMosaicRestrictionTransaction <account-mosaic-restriction-transaction>`; Allow or block incoming transactions containing a given set of mosaics.
+    0x4250; :ref:`accountmosaicrestrictiontransaction`; Allow or block incoming transactions containing a given set of mosaics.
-    0x4350; :ref:`AccountOperationRestrictionTransaction <account-operation-restriction-transaction>`; Allow or block outgoing transactions by transaction type.
+    0x4350; :ref:`accountoperationrestrictiontransaction`; Allow or block outgoing transactions by transaction type.

 ******
 Guides